Early life

 Maggie L. Walker, the first Black woman to charter a bank in the United States, was born in Richmond, Virginia.

-Singer · Songwriter
+Producer · Songwriter